 Your audio philosophy may differ from your co-worker in the adjacent cubicle, which likely differs from that of an audio engineer.
 Regardless of where your belief system aligns, at the end of the day, headphones are simply a tool, a means to an end.
 As much fun as it is to lust over the latest and greatest, why spend a bunch of money you don’t have to?
 After all, most of us don’t want studio headphones.
 We want a subjectively pleasing sound.

-Editor’s note: this article was updated on July 9, 2021 to expand upon a few points.
+Editor’s note: this article was updated on July 9, 2022 to include links to further information.

 Grounding the subject with coffee

 Let’s step back for a thought exercise and discuss one of your Sound Guys’ favorite topics: coffee.
 Those who take their coffee black are most comparable to audio engineers.
 They’re able to appreciate the nuanced notes of a given roast and can tell when something is too bitter or diluted.
 On the other hand, others prefer a dash of half and half, some sugar, or both; this is equivalent to those of us who are accustomed to consumer-oriented headphones, which have a treated sound.
 Give a chronic cappuccino drinker a French roast, and they may be lost beyond describing it as “black” in the same way that a consumer may fail to pinpoint why some prefer the less exciting sound of studio headphones.

 Regardless of your preference, everyone’s still able to enjoy the effects of caffeine, and just like adapting your taste buds from cappuccinos to black coffee, you can adjust your ears to appreciate studio headphones.
 For the majority of use-cases, however, this isn’t necessary.

 Why is it that I don’t want studio headphones again?